Nearly $2 billion in New Jersey sport bets in 9 months

 ATLANTIC CITY, N.J.
-(AP) — Nearly $2 billion has been wagered on sporting events in New Jersey since such betting became legal last year.
+(AP) — Nearly $2 billion has been wagered on sporting events in New Jersey in the nine months since such betting became legal last year.

 Most Read Nation & World Stories

-Note: This story has been corrected to delete an incorrect reference to February being the second-best month for sports betting in New Jersey.